-Salted caramel butter bars have become one of our most requested recipes since we first made them three years ago.
+Salted caramel bars have become one of our most requested recipes since we first made them three years ago.
 Warning: they’re as addictive as crack.

 Post may include affiliate links, which means if you click on a link and purchase something, you won’t pay anything extra but it will help support this blog.

-I first baked these salted caramel butter bars nearly three years ago and they have become one of the most requested recipes by friends in family.
+I first baked these salted caramel bars nearly three years ago and they have become one of the most requested recipes by friends in family.

 In fact, these salted caramel bars are so amazing, my friend requested them for her son’s wedding reception.
 They’re perfect when cut into 1-inch squares.